Sergio-qo/Sergio-qo/README.md

 # Hello World ⚡
-### My name is Sergio Quesada and now I am working for the state.
+### My name is Sergio and now I am working for the state.
 I use part of my free time to improve my skills.
 ### Those skills are:
 - 📚 Languages 📚
   - English